shaoruu/mine.js/README.md

 MineJS is a multiplayer voxel engine that runs in your browser!
 (Probably should change the name to MineRS/MineTS)

+**Any PRs are welcomed!**
+Here's the quick TODO list that we're following: [Link](https://www.notion.so/f61d8c4ce1e245b6aba980adf0f1ea7c?v=77f64c4f1ed342a1b25d8af524cb9da0)

 ## :dart: Disclaimers

-Still working on the project daily. **Any PRs are welcomed!** Also, here's the quick TODO list that we're following: [Link](https://www.notion.so/f61d8c4ce1e245b6aba980adf0f1ea7c?v=77f64c4f1ed342a1b25d8af524cb9da0)

-Mobs coming soon!
-(Server-side physics is mostly done.)
+This is purely a passionate project.
+Although inspired, I have no intention for this game to be affiliated with Minecraft, or any licensed voxel engines.
+Further, textures and assets used in the game are all licensed for free use.
+More information can be found in last section.

 ## :crown: Motivation